Project

 Print "exited from signal XY" for exit codes >128

-Added by Peter Amstutz over 2 years ago.
-Updated about 2 years ago.
+Added by Peter Amstutz almost 3 years ago.
+Updated over 2 years ago.

 Status: